-Hi guys, in this post, I’d like to share with you the best Christmas spots to visit in London – best Christmas Markets, ice skating rinks, Christmas lights, photo locations, shops and more.
+Hi guys, in this post, I’d like to share with you the best Christmas spots to visit in London – best Christmas Markets, lovely outdoor ice skating rinks, Christmas lights, photo locations, shops and more.
 London is a wonderful destination for Christmas and luckily, Christmas arrives early in London – you can find some of the Christmas lights being on as early as the beginning of November, while some other Christmas locations open around the middle or end of November.

 This post's overview:

-- 1.3 Best Ice Skating rinks in London
+- 3.3 Best Christmassy Outdoor Ice Skating rinks in London

 Where to stay in London?